ceph/ceph/src/pybind/mgr/dashboard/README.rst

 for details on how to accomplish this.

 Finally, you need to build the dashboard frontend code.
-See the file ``HACKING.rst`` in this directory for instructions on setting up the necessary development environment.
+See the file /doc/dev/dev_guide/dash_devel.rst for instructions on setting up the necessary development environment.

 If you use the ``vstart.sh`` script to start up your development cluster, it